-Lakeside Golf Club in Spicewood Review & Rating
+Texas Outside's Review & Raging of Lakeside Golf Club in Spicewood

 Designed by Arnold Palmer, Lakecliff Golf Club opened as a private golf course in 2001.
-The course changed hands in 2016 and the new owners have done a remarkable job in improving the course conditions and giving the course the TLC and on-going maintenance that it needed.
-When we played in late September 2016 we were impressed with the conditions which were very good from the tee box to the cup.
+The course changed hands in 2019 and the new owners have done a remarkable job in improving the course conditions and helping the course recover from conditions which had deteriorated.
+When we played in March 2020 was very playable and we were impressed with the conditions which we thought were very good from the tee box to the cup, except for the bunkers and considering that the course was still transitioning from winter conditions.
+The new owners are homeowners in Lakecliff and seemed committed to making Lakecliff a premier Hill Country golf course.
+A new golf superentendent and head pro have also been hired.
+Lakecliff has also just moved from private to semi-private, opening the course for public play.

 Arnold Palmer did an excellent job in designing a layout that leveraged the natural terrain and created a scenic and fun course to play.
 In fact, from my perspective, Lakeside Golf Club in Spicewood has a little bit of everything that makes me continue to play this expensive and frustrating game.
-Lakecliff Golf Club is:
+Some of the reasons we love this course and rated Lakecliff a 9.2 include:

-Both nines are a pleasure to play and front nine is a par 35 with 3 par 3s, 2 par 5s, and 4 par 4s.
+Both nines are a pleasure to play (we liked the front a little more than the back thanks to the variety and uniqueness of some of the holes) and the back nine is a par 35 with 3 par 3s, 2 par 5s, and 4 par 4s.
 Some of the holes that we really liked included:

 The fairways were also in very good condition with a few weeds popping up which is expected after the course sat unattended for a long period of time.
 The fairways are ample off the tee box and then range from wide open to a little tight.
 The fairways have a fair mix of strategically placed bunkers, mounding, and undulation that can cause uneven lies, some minor ups and downs, a good mix of dogs left and right, and some hazards (trees, creeks, ponds, ravines) that force you to deploy some good course management skills.
 The rough was wide and ranged from very playable to a tad thick.
 Miss the rough and you’re under the trees or in the native and thicker grass.